 Acquired by Apple TV+, Boys State continues their streak of releasing high quality, feature-length documentaries.
 However, it’s unlike anything they’ve put out thus far, and for all of the good reasons.

 Although the primary objective of the documentary is to observe this event in a neutral light, it’s clear they understand who most audiences will side with at the end of the day.
-There’s no outright hero or villain, but the film makes sure to develop those key players that viewers are most invested in.
+There’s no outright hero or villain.
+But the film makes sure to develop those key players that viewers are most invested in.
 Steven Garza is the underdog of the story, serving as one of the few non-white, left-leaning participants and candidates to a major position.
 Rene Otero, who will no doubt be a fan-favorite personality, is also one of those few.
 Then you’ll have the polar opposite of them, people who’ll do anything to win even if it morally bankrupts them.
 But none of these kids are one-dimensional characters, everyone has a story and place in all of the craziness.

-When it comes to addressing the faults of a project like Texas Boys State, the documentary doesn’t necessarily sugarcoat things, but I do wish it dug a bit deeper at moments.
+When it comes to addressing the faults of a project like Texas Boys State, the documentary doesn’t necessarily sugarcoat things.
+That said, I do wish it dug a bit deeper at moments.
 As one can imagine, when kids like Steven and Rene attempt to make a name for themselves amidst a predominately white group, some take the opportunity to stoop low and discriminate against them.
 Despite showing some of the lead players not condone this, it isn’t clear to viewers that this was resolved on a higher level of the organization.
 Unless I narrowly missed it, the answers I was looking didn’t seem to make the cut of the film.

 Boys State arrives just as the socio-political turmoil in the United States reaches an all-time high, planting a small seed of hope in the process.
-It manages to provide a timely, entertaining perspective at a flawed political system that also serves as a portrait of American masculinity.
+It provides a timely, entertaining perspective at a flawed political system that also serves as a portrait of American masculinity.
 The talented team behind-the-scenes capture the surprising amount of intensity that happens when an abnormally large group of teen-aged boys join together to form their own government.
 You’ll laugh, cry, and be on the edge of your seat the entire time.

 Boys State will be available on August 14 on Apple TV+.